yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/create-clusters-overview.md

 - **Node level**.
 Includes a minimum of 3 nodes deployed in a single availability zone with a RF of 3.
 YugabyteDB can continue to do reads and writes even in case of a node failure, but this configuration is not resilient to cloud availability zone outages.

 - **Region level**.
 Yugabyte supports multi-region clusters with regional fault tolerance.
-Contact {{%support-cloud%}} for help configuring regional fault tolerance.
+Contact {{% support-cloud %}} for help configuring regional fault tolerance.

 Although you can't change the cluster fault tolerance after the cluster is created, you can scale horizontally as follows: